-When a piece of hardware goes EOL or EOSL, TPM suppliers are then able to step in and offer high quality hardware support allowing clients to keep their hardware in place and avoid the expense of upgrading perfectly functional equipment.
+When a piece of hardware goes EOL or EOSL, TPM suppliers are primed and ready to step in and offer high quality hardware support allowing clients to keep their hardware in place and avoid the expense of upgrading perfectly functional equipment.
 Quality TPM vendors will maintain the highest levels of quality in both service and replacement parts while keeping your costs at a much more effective level.
 TPM support can include replacement parts (available to be stored at your facility if you choose this coverage), remote technical assistance via screen sharing sessions or telephone support, and onsite technicians dispatched to your location to handle any repairs you request based on the support level you choose.
 Highest quality TPM providers will offer you a wide range of support options to best fit your needs and budget.
 TPM companies will offer you a number of ways to save time and money vs OEM coverage - take a look at ours **HERE**.
 We will sit with you, review your asset inventory, discuss what you are looking for in support and review how we can meet or exceed those expectations.